Kuçovë District

 Kuçovë District (Rrethi i Kuçovës) was one of the 36 districts of Albania, which were dissolved in July 2000 and replaced by 12 counties.
 It had a population of 35,571 in 2001, and an area of 112 km2, making it the smallest district of Albania.
-It is in the centre of the country, and its capital was the former municipality of Kuçovë (which in 2015 became a sub-unit of the larger municipality of the same name).
-Its territory is now part of Berat County: the municipality of Kuçovë (partly).
+It was in the centre of the country, and its capital was the former municipality of Kuçovë (which in 2015 became a subunit of the larger municipality of the same name).
+Its territory is now part of Berat County — the Municipality of Kuçovë (partly).

 Administrative divisions

-The district consists of the following municipalities:
+The district consisted of the following municipalities: